goldbergyoni/nodebestpractices/README.md

 ## ![✔] 5.15.
 Set `NODE_ENV=production`

-**TL;DR:** Set the environment variable `NODE_ENV` to ‘production’ or ‘development’ to flag whether production optimizations should get activated – many npm packages determine the current environment and optimize their code for production
+**TL;DR:** Set the environment variable `NODE_ENV` to ‘production’ or ‘development’ to flag whether production optimizations should get activated – some npm packages determine the current environment and optimize their code for production

-**Otherwise:** Omitting this simple property might greatly degrade performance.
-For example, when using Express for server-side rendering omitting `NODE_ENV` makes it slower by a factor of three!
+**Otherwise:** Omitting this simple property might greatly degrade performance when dealing with some specific libraries like Express server-side rendering

 🔗 [**Read More: Set NODE_ENV=production**](./sections/production/setnodeenv.md)